lialavezzi/IDEA/README.md

    ```
    sed -e '/copynumber.*tubeFD_/,+4d' -e '/copynumber.*tubeSD_/,+4d' g4-IDEA.gdml > g4-IDEA_reco.gdml
    ```
-   and move the gdml files in *simulation/g4GMC/config*.
+   and move the gdml files in this directory: simulation/g4GMC/config/.

  - At the end, to run the analyzer and the reconstruction:
    1) Edit *geant4MC-IDEA.xml* and *geant4MC-IDEA-fit.xml* and change *InputFilePath*;